 Make sure you are using the entire tube of medication on your pet.
 Don’t skimp and try to save a few dollars by splitting the product between months or between pets.
 There is no way to know how much of the active ingredients will be getting into your pet’s skin if you try to split doses.
 The product will not function properly if you try to do so.

 If the product does not reach your pet’s sebaceous glands, it will not work effectively.
 This is common in pets that have extremely dry skin or thick fur.
 As with humans, exfoliating your pet’s skin and removing extraneous dead skin cells will provide a clean surface for the topical.
-A good bath before applying your topical product may very well improve the efficacy.
-Follow the directions on your topical, but the directions on most topicals advice to make sure the coat is completely dry before applying the product.
+Follow the directions on your topical, but the directions on most topicals advise to make sure the coat is completely dry before applying the product.

-Remember that whether you use a topical flea prevention or a collar, such as the Seresto Flea & Tick collar, it is extremely important that you treat your house and yard.
-The Advantage Yard & Premise Spray and the Enforcer Flea Spray for Homes are just two of these products that can help you win the war on fleas & ticks!
+Remember that whether you use topical flea prevention or a collar, such as the Seresto Flea & Tick collar, it is extremely important that you also treat your house and yard.
+The Advantage Yard & Premise Spray and the Enforcer Flea Spray for Homes are just two products that can help you win the war on fleas & ticks!

 Change Is a Good Thing

 To sum it up, if what you’ve been using no longer seems effective, switch to a product with a different active ingredient.
-For example, if you’ve been using Frontline for years, and notice it isn’t as effective, try switching to Advantage.
-Don’t switch to a product with the same active ingredient as what you have been using, because in all likelihood, it will not be effective.
+For example, if you’ve been using Frontline Plus on your pet for years, and notice it isn’t as effective, try switching to Advantage II.
+Don’t switch to a product with the same active ingredient as what you have been using.
+In all likelihood, it will not be effective.